gifford-lab/DeepAccess/README.md

 Code for training, testing, and motif extraction from ensemble of convolutional neural networks for multilabel classification from DNA sequence.

+Classification task is binding instances of OCT4 and SOX2 from epiblast stem cells - GSE74636

 ## Dependencies

 All dependencies can be installed from conda using the provided environment file: